-Many know Ostend for its coast – few might know that its century-old football club is currently enjoying its best season ever.
+Many know Ostend for its coast – few might know that its venerable football club has been enjoying its best spell in over a century.

 Opened in 1934, the ground was originally the home of AS Oostende, the city’s leading club before the merger with VG Oostende in 1981 to create KVO.
 Founded in 1911, red-and-green shirted AS played 55 seasons in the Belgian League, four of them in the top flight, mainly in the 1970s.